USN484259/simple-fastcgi/README.md

 - if *data* is a string, it is encoded in UTF-8.
 - if "json" appears in *mime_type* and *data* is not bytes-like, try to encode *data* as json.
 - else, append *data* to payload as-is.

+if *data* is a function and *flush* is True, each data chunk is followed by a flush.

 Note that you **can** mix this method with *write()* calls.
 For example, you can call this method, passing first data chunk as *data* parameter, followed by multiple *write()* calls to append more data.